GNOME/orca/tests/README.md

 because doing so might be unexpected.
 If you rely on Orca in your active session, you can still run the tests by signing in as a second local user (via `su` or `ssh`) and running them from there.

-## Status

-* Basic test coverage for the D-Bus Remote Controller: DONE
-* Advanced test coverage for the D-Bus Remote Controller: TODO
-* Unit test coverage of the AX* utilities: DONE
-* Unit test coverage of the "Managers": DONE
-* Unit test coverage of the "Presenters": DONE
-* Unit test coverage of the "Navigators": DONE
-* Unit test coverage of generators: TODO
-* Unit test coverage of scripts: TODO
-* Integration test coverage: IN PROGRESS
-* Meson support: DONE
-* Integration into Orca's Gitlab CI: TODO

 ## Dependencies